lessworkjs/lesswork.io/structure.md

 ####  `Console`
 * Commands
-This directory contains your `work` console commands.
+This directory contains your `lesswork` console commands.

 ####  `Http`